emptythevoid/flipperzero/badusb/bitlocker/readme.md

 # Research into manipulating Bitlocker using BadUSB

+All scripts require the current user to have administrative permissions on Windows.

 bitlocker_disable.txt -- Immediately suspends Bitlocker on C:.
 Does not remove it

 bitlocker_turn_off.txt -- Turns off Bitlocker abnd begins decryption of C:.
 When decryption is complete, all key protectors are removed.